 Swiss Paraplegic Research (SPF) has established a national and international research network for comprehensive rehabilitation research.
 Its goal is to put the latest research findings worldwide into practice to ensure the best possible health care provision and integration of persons with spinal cord injury (SCI).
 For international research projects, SPF above all works together with three collaboration networks.

 The first network refers to the close collaboration with the World Health Organization (WHO).
-SPF, through the ICF Research Branch located in Nottwil, forms part of the WHO Collaboration Centre for International Classifications for the German-speaking area with partners in more than 50 countries.
+The SPF, through the ICF Research Branch located in Nottwil, has been an active contributor over many years within the WHO Family of International Classifications with partners in all WHO world regions.

 The second network is the International Society of Physical and Rehabilitation Medicine (ISPRM), which works together with all important organizations in the field of professional rehabilitation and rehabilitation research.